caiovini/Starship-shooting-game/README.md

 ## Instructions

-Make sure you have sdl2 installed<br/>
+Make sure you have sdl2 and cmake installed, make sure you also have the SDL2_Image and SDL2_ttf<br/>
 type ./buid.sh<br/>
 run ./build/SpacePixel